-The average industrial tariff in the non-ferrous metals sector is between 3 and 4 per cent.
+The average industrial tariffs in the non-ferrous metals sector are between 3 and 4 per cent.
 Although EU-US tariffs are comparatively low, trade volumes between the regions could still deliver sizeable gains.
-Thus, our industry is seeking the reduction/abolition of import duties/tariffs, in particular for a number of products such as Rhodium solutions, Palladium solutions, Potassium dicyanoaurate (CAS number 13967-50-5), Silver cyanide (CAS number 506-64-9), Disilver oxide (CAS number20667-12-3) and precious metals in general.
+Consequently, our industry is seeking the reduction/abolition of import duties/tariffs, particularly for a number of precious metals and copper products.